NVlabs/FPSci/docs/general_config.md

 ## Weapon Configuration
 * `weapon` provides a configuration for the weapon used in the experiment (for more info see [the weapon config readme](../data-files/weapon/weaponConfigReadme.md))

+The `weapon` config should be thought of as an atomic type (just like an `int` or `float`).
+Even though it is a (more complex) data structure, it does not use the experiment-->session level inheritance appraoch offered elsewhere in the configuration format (i.e. any `weapon` specification should be complete).
+For this reason we recommend storing weapon configurations in independent `.weapon.Any` files and including them using the `.Any` `#include()` directive.

 ## Duration Settings
+The following settings allow the user to control various timings/durations around the per trial state machine.

 | Parameter Name     |Units| Description                                                        |
 |--------------------|-----|--------------------------------------------------------------------|